Do You Have An Eye On The Future?

-A common mistake organisations make, is to merely plug the gaps, fill vacant roles, rather than develop leadership potential as a whole.
+Common mistake organisations make, is to merely plug the gaps, fill vacant roles, rather than develop leadership potential as a whole.
 The flipside of this is that the organisation only focuses on a few competent employees who are chosen as‘successors’.

-This brings about the danger of putting all eggs in one basket, and also demotivates the rest of the employees… The idea then should be to grow many leaders, and to grow them all the time.
+This brings about the danger of putting all eggs in one basket, and also demotivates the rest of the employees… The idea than should be to grow many leaders, and to grow them all the time.

 Thus, it becomes a mandate of the leadership to nurture and grow the next rung of leaders.
 Once a mandate is set, HR departments can identify processes that aid leadership development across the organisation.

 Some of the areas of focus can be:

 In succession planning, the intent should be to grow more people from within… Existing employees are already familiar with the organisation’s culture and practices; all you need to do is invest some time in helping them become better leaders.
 You may consider hiring laterally from outside only if there is a need to shake up the organisation, and take it out of its complacency.
 Moreover, opportunities to grow within the company will keep employees more committed and motivated – the possibility of a promotion makes them less likely to quit.